About Suffolk Safeguarding Children Board

 All adults have a responsibility to protect children and young people and the agencies that work with the LSCB are called our Partners.
-The LSCB has an Independent Chair called Sue Hadley, who asks these different Partners lots of questions to make sure they are doing all that they can to keep children in Suffolk safe.
+The LSCB has an Independent Chair called Anthony Douglas, who asks these different Partners lots of questions to make sure they are doing all that they can to keep children in Suffolk safe.

 Safeguarding is essentially just another way of saying ‘keeping children and young people safe’ and wherever they are and whatever they are doing, whether at home, at school or online, young people have the right to to feel safe and happy, be healthy, have an education and a home and grow up safe from people hurting them or failing to ensure that they are cared for.